Silk wall treatments

 Collection of silk wall treatments

-We offer three unique silk wall coverings styles: Silk, Fusion and Musa.
+We offer three unique silk wall coverings styles: Silk and Musa.
 Each with its own appearance, atmosphere and colour spectrum.
 The styles come from different collections of wall textiles.

 The Silk wall textile from the Nature of Sorts collection has a beautiful structure and a matte appearance.
 The slightly rough weave creates a unique, rustic look.
 Silk is available in 15 different colours.
 The shades range from sand, brown and caramel to golden yellow, light red and petrol blue.
 All radiate peace due to the matte complexion.